ppprakhar/show-language-counts-for-polylang/README.md

 A tiny helper plugin for WordPress + Polylang.

+SEO: A lightweight WordPress plugin that adds Polylang language-wise post counts for Posts, Products, Pages, and custom post types.
+Supports WooCommerce and multisite.

 It shows **per-language post counts** for all post types that are enabled in Polylang's “Custom post types and Taxonomies” settings, directly on the admin list screens (Posts, Products, Templates, etc.).

 The plugin **does not modify** the default WordPress list table counters (`All (1176)`, `Published (800)`, `Draft (2)` …).